-CiTR 101.9 FM is the broadcasting voice of the University of British Columbia, beginning as a student club in 1937, and gaining not-for-profit status and a place on the FM dial in 1982.
+CiTR 101.9 FM is the broadcasting voice of the University of British Columbia, situated on the unceded, traditional Coast Salish territory of the Hən̓q̓əmin̓əm̓ speaking Musqueam peoples.
+CiTR began as a student club in 1937, gaining not-for-profit status and a place on the FM dial in 1982.
 Run by the Student Radio Society of UBC, CiTR offers students and community members broadcast training and access to the airwaves, broadcasting 100+ locally-focused radio programs in seven different languages, streamed online and available as podcasts.

 Since 1983, CiTR has also published Discorder Magazine, providing Vancouver’s best monthly coverage of the local music and arts scene.
 Discorder is distributed for free throughout Vancouver, with a circulation of 8,000 copies.

 CiTR exists to:

 - Empower UBC students and community members through training and participation in the media

 - Provide community access to media and space for under-represented voices

 Learn more by reading our Constitution and Bylaws.

 Learn more about we’re doing each year in our Annual Reports!

 1886 – Vancouver burns down.
 Good thing UBC Radio doesn’t exist yet.